MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-troubleshoot.md

 ### Authentication failed with AADSTS70002 or AADSTS50053

 **(AADSTS70002: Error validating credentials.
-AADSTS50053: You've tried to sign in too many times with an incorrect user ID or password)**
+AADSTS50053: You've tried to sign in too many times with an incorrect user id or password)**

 If you are using Power BI Embedded and utilizing Azure AD Direct Authentication, and you are receiving messages logging in such as ***error:unauthorized_client, error_description:AADSTS70002: Error validating credentials.
 AADSTS50053: You've tried to sign in too many times with an incorrect user ID or password***, that is because direct authentication has been turned off as of 6/14/2018 by default.